Kishi Colony

 The Kishi Colony was one of at least three small Japanese settlements established on the Texas coastal plains during the early twentieth century.
 The community, about ten miles east of Beaumont in central Orange County, was founded by Kichimatsu Kishi, a veteran of the Russo-Japanese War and a graduate of the University of Tokyo.
 Anxious to get land of his own, Kishi moved to the United States in 1906 and visited California, the Carolinas, and Mississippi before deciding upon the Orange County site.
 Borrowing heavily, he secured a tract in 1907.
 The following year he and several fellow Japanese immigrants planted their first rice crops (see RICE CULTURE).
 Several, including Kishi, brought their families to the United States, and the Japanese colony at Kishi eventually included thirty-two men, five women, and four children.

-Adapted from the official Handbook of Texas, a state encyclopedia developed by the Texas State Historical Association (TSHA).
+Adapted from the official Handbook of Texas, a state encyclopedia developed by Texas State Historical Association (TSHA).
 It is an authoritative source of trusted historical records.

 Belongs to

-Kishi Colony is part of or belongs to the following places.
+Kishi Colony is part of or belongs to the following places:

 Currently Exists